AI-SysBio/REGIR/README.md

 	#Set the simulation parameters:
 	class param:
-		Tend = 10				#length of the simulation unit = 'h'				#unit of time (is used for plotting purpose only) N_simulations = 20			#The simulation results should be averaged over many trials timepoints = 100			#Number of timepoints to record (make surethat this number isnt too big)
+		Tend = 10		#Length of the simulation unit = 'h'		#Unit of time (is used for plotting purpose only) N_simulations = 20	#The simulation results should be averaged over many trials timepoints = 100	#Number of timepoints to record (make surethat this number isnt too big)

 	r1 = 1
 	r2 = 2